 |Reward: For evicting the Fake Stag Lord from your lands|

 Either way, when you’re done, loot a chest near the fake Stag Lord [Trickery 34] to score a Diamond, 34 units of Diamond Dust and some Soft Cheese.
 Yum!

-With the Stag Lord dealt with, return to the bridge (one way or another) return to the bridge to find the Old Man patiently waiting for you.
+With the Stag Lord dealt with (one way or another) return to the bridge to find the Old Man patiently waiting for you.
 Talk to him and sure enough, this sickly old man will ask you to find him some black berries that grow along the coast.
 You can question him further if you’d like to know more about his travels.
 It’s an unfortunately familiar tale by now - peasants afraid of the disease fleeing the lands of an incompetent baron(ess).
 Your rapport with the common folk could use some work.
 This starts the quest Second Breath.

 Save your game, then approach the bush and, assuming this didn’t happen during your fight with the goblins, note the [Lore (Nature) 20] check that’s automatically made when you approach.
 Be sure to pass this check, as it’ll vastly expand your options for resolving this quest.
 Pass or fail, grab the Black Berries, then return to the Old Man on the bridge.
 Talk to him and if you didn’t succeed at the aforementioned check, he’ll eat the berries and reveal that he wasn’t seeking a cure - he was seeking a more dignified death.

 |Reward: For giving the Old Man some Black Berries|